 Security attribute Description/Value Active Applets The set of the active applets' AIDs.
 An active applet is an applet that is selected on at least one of the logical channels.
 Applet Selection Status "Selected" or "Deselected".
-Applet's version number The version number of an applet (package) indicated in the export file.
-Context Package AID or "Java Card RE".
-Currently Active Context Package AID or "Java Card RE".
+Applet's version number The version number of an applet indicated in the export file.
+CAP File AID The AID of a CAP file.
+Context CAP file AID or "Java Card RE".
+Currently Active Context CAP file AID or "Java Card RE".
+Dependent package AID Allows the retrieval of the package AID and Applet's version number ([JCVM22], §4.5.2).
 LC Selection Status Multiselectable, Non-multiselectable or "None".
 LifeTime CLEAR_ON_DESELECT or PERSISTENT ().
-Owner The Owner of an object is either the applet instance that created the object or the package (library) where it has been defined (these latter objects can only be arrays that initialize static fields of the package).
-If the TOE provides JCRMI functionality, the owner of a remote object is the applet instance that created the object.
+Owner The Owner of an object is either the applet instance that created the object or the CAP file (library) where it has been defined (these latter objects can only be arrays that initialize static fields of the CAP file).
+The owner of a remote object is the applet instance that created the object.
 Package AID The AID of each package indicated in the export file.
 Registered Applets The set of AID of the applet instances registered on the card.
-Selected Applet Context Package AID or "None".
-Sharing Standard, SIO, Java Card RE entry point or global array.
+Resident CAP files The set of AIDs of the CAP files already loaded on the card.
+Resident packages The set of AIDs of the packages already loaded on the card.
+Selected Applet Context CAP file AID or "None".